aws-samples/sqs-fargate-ddb-cdk-go/README.md

 6. Open ECS console
 7. Find cluster with name `go-service-cluster`
 8. Find service named `go-fargate-service`
-9. Open CloudWatch logs for active task of this service and you'll messages from the service in the log.
+9. Open CloudWatch logs for an active task of this service and you'll see the messages from the service in the log.

 ![image2](images/image2.png)